rizmir22/DS-Assignment/README.md

 5. Hypothesis_Testing.py:- For doing hypothesis testing using the stats library of scipy <br>
 6. remove_outliers.py:- For removing outliers which are identified by box plot <br>
 7. Confidence_Level.py :- For calculating confidence level <br>
 8. visualization.py:- This is for visualization.
 Here we use the matplotlib library and seaborn module
+9. data_analysis.ipynb : file used for analysis purpose